-This ebook is aimed at those people who are crazy enough to think they can change the world!
-So if just a few thousand people read this ebook, between us we can definitely change the world.
+This book is aimed at those people who are crazy enough to think they can change the world!
+So if just a few thousand people read this book, between us we can definitely change the world.

 “The ones who are crazy enough to think they can change the world, are the ones that do”. – Steve Jobs